csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 	- stimulus can take on many values
 	- need to keep track of stimulus over time
-	- solution: sample P(response|s) to many stimuli to characterize what in input triggers responses -find vector *f* that captures features that lead to spike
+	- solution: sample P(response|s) to many stimuli to characterize what in input triggers responses
+- find vector *f* that captures features that lead to spike
 	- dimensionality reduction - ex. discretize
 	- value at each time $t_i$ is new dimension
 	- commonly use Gaussian white noise